Last Updated on

 Now the Bose isn’t entirely matched for especially massive settings, but it’s perfect for an outdoor concert setup of 50-100 people, on a flat surface (if you have any sort of slope up or down, the Bose has trouble filling the space because it projects its sound straight Horizontally, not vertically).

-I should mention that most PA systems don’t really like shooting their sound uphill either, so let’s give the Bose some slack on this one.
+I should mention that even the best portable PA systems don’t really like shooting their sound uphill either, so let’s give the Bose some slack on this one.

 Most of the time you will buy your Mixer and your PA speakers separately; so I recommend using an Allen and Heath Mixer as they far surpass most other brands, and most professionals use them.